-While Airbnb does not charge any kind of credit card fees, Vrbo charges you 3% as credit card fees if your guest pays with a credit card.
+While Airbnb doesn’t charge any credit card fees, Vrbo charges you 3% if your guest pays with a credit card.

 3. Guest Fees | Airbnb vs Vrbo

-Guest fees affect how many guests you get as the lower your rates are, the more occupancy you will probably achieve.
-However, low prices are not the best, and more is involved in your rankings and revenue-making.
+Guest service fees affect the number of guests you get, as the lower your rates are, the more occupancy you will probably achieve.
+However, low prices are not the best, and more are involved in your rankings and revenue-making.
 So, it makes sense to use a dynamic pricing tool to push the rates that fit your rentals.
 As Airbnb states:

 “Most guests pay a service fee that is under 14.2% of the booking subtotal (the nightly rate plus cleaning fee and additional guest fee, if applicable, but excluding Airbnb fees and taxes).
 The fee varies based on a variety of booking factors and is displayed to guests, including during checkout before they book a reservation.”

-Both booking platforms allow hosts to charge guests an extra cleaning fee in their total rates and encourage guests to rate the cleanliness of their place of stay after check-out.
-Adding cleaning fees helps hosts to use a cleaning service or buy cleaning supplies.
+Both booking platforms allow hosts to charge guests an extra cleaning fee in their total rates.
+They also encourage guests to rate the cleanliness of their place of stay after check-out.
+Adding cleaning fees helps hosts use a cleaning service or buy cleaning supplies.

-There is a slight difference in policies, though; Vrbo requires you to clarify the cleaning fee on the first listing page as an additional charge, but on Airbnb, guests might not know about the cleaning fee up until their check-out.
-The cleaning fee depends on the nightly rate and length of the guests’ stay.
+There is a slight difference in policies, though.
+Vrbo requires you to clarify the cleaning fee on the first listing page as an additional charge.
+But on Airbnb, guests might not know about the cleaning fee until their check-out.
+The cleaning fee depends on the nightly rate and length of stay.

 Tax rules depend on local regulations on both booking platforms and differ from city to city.